From Newcastle, Australia to New York, New York, Darren Fewins Gets Going!

 So what are Darren’s plans for the future?

 “I want to get a job as a producer.
 I want to have a hand in the writing process.
 I’d like to bring in clients to wherever I am, and I want to bring in clients and maybe even help them go through a writing process, and record.
 Because I want to, as I said, I want to be in that creative environment, and I guess eventually I’d like to have my own studio.
 Whether that was something for myself, or something as big as this, I mean, that’s a huge, huge goal to have obviously, but why not?…

-The selling point of Recording Connection is that you are in a real studio, quote-unquote, and I just, I figure you’re in the environment, you’re already getting the next step than what you would get in a school.
-You’re getting to meet people, you’re talking with people in the industry right at the very start of your course, you’re meeting people, you’re getting in that circle.”
+The selling point of Recording Connection is that you are in a real studio…and I just, I figure you’re in the environment, you’re already getting the next step than what you would get in a school.
+You’re getting to meet people, you’re talking with people in the industry.
+Right at the very start of your course, you’re meeting people, you’re getting in that circle.”

-And if you’re someone like Darren, you’re making the most of every single moment.
+And if you’re Darren, you’re making the most of every single moment.